faanross/faanross.github.io/content/posts/course01.md

 # Shenanigans!
 A (honest) review of our attack

 OK so let's just hold back for a second.
-At this point, if you have your wits about you, you might, and rightfully I'll add, be calling **shenanigans** on me.
+At this point, if you have your wits about you, you might, and rightfully so I'll add, be calling **shenanigans** on me.

 {{< figure src="/img/shenanigans.gif" title="" class="custom-figure" >}}